Shop Subscribe

 • What does this character do in the story?

 • Do you like this character?
-Why?
-Why not?
+Why or why not?

 • My favorite part of this book was?

 Modify the questions to meet your particular classroom needs.
-The nicest thing about this project is that it can be used by pretty much any age group.
+Use this project with almost any age group.
 Early elementary kids can decorate a pumpkin following illustrations in a favorite book, while older kids can create a visual interpretation of a character they have read about but not seen.
 Complete this project by displaying the finished pieces in a central location in the classroom or school to show them off.

 Recommended